-How do you know what therapy is right for your child with ASD?
+How do you know what therapy is right for your autistic child?

-If you have a child who is newly diagnosed with autism, or are thinking of starting a new therapy program for a child with ASD, I highly recommend reading the article, What Kinds of Therapies Actually Help Autistic Kids? by Shannon Des Roches Rosa.
+If you have a child who is newly diagnosed with autism, or are thinking of starting a new therapy program for an autistic child, I highly recommend reading the article Which Therapies Can Help with Autism.

-The learning curve for therapies to help your child with ASD can be daunting.
+The learning curve for therapies to help your autistic child can be daunting.
 Not every therapy works for every child, and it can take time to find the right fit for you and your family.